openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    not be declared ``abstract``; a compile-time error occurs otherwise.

--  If the last argument of a method call has the spread operator '``...``', then *objectReference* that follows such argument must refer to an array whose type is compatible (see :ref:`Compatible Types`) with the type specified in the last parameter of the method declaration.
+-  If the last argument of a method call has the spread operator '``...``', then *objectReference* that follows that argument must refer to an array whose type is compatible (see :ref:`Compatible Types`) with the type specified in the last parameter of the method declaration.